mikedlowis-prototypes/editor/docs/pickfile.1.md

-# xfilepick -- fuzzy find a file from the current directory tree
+# pickfile -- fuzzy find a file from the current directory tree
 ## SYNOPSIS
 ## DESCRIPTION
 ## OPTIONS